macroby/dojo/README.md

 The server is deployed at shahmat.org

-Phoenix app with a js/rescript-tea frontend
+Phoenix app with a js/rescript-tea client

 ## Features: